rickshahid/SkyMedia/terraform/examples/vfxt/vfxt-only/README.md

 3. double check your Avere vFXT prerequisites, including running `az vm image accept-terms --urn microsoft-avere:vfxt:avere-vfxt-controller:latest`: https://docs.microsoft.com/en-us/azure/avere-vfxt/avere-vfxt-prereqs

+4. Ensure you have create the pre-requisites including a resource group, and network subnet for the vfxt.
+If you want to test, the "[simulated_environment](simulated_environment)" folder containers the required resources.

-4. If not already installed, run the following commands to install the Avere vFXT provider for Azure:
+5. If not already installed, run the following commands to install the Avere vFXT provider for Azure:
 ```bash
 mkdir -p ~/.terraform.d/plugins
 # install the vfxt released binary from https://github.com/Azure/Avere